cpraveen/fem/deal.II/ex01/README.md

 in order to use the sparse solver.

 ## Exercise 3
+Write a function to the compute error norm in solution and its derivative.

+## Exercise 4
 Solve the more general problem

 -(a u')' + b u' + c u = f